dcreager/dcreager.net/content/shared-library-versions.markdown

 <% end %>

 Your user's code is still perfectly valid!
-If you only consider the source API, since your user doesn't have to make any changes to their code, semver considers this a bug-fix change.
+If you only consider the source API, since your user doesn't have to make any changes to their code, semver calls this a bug-fix change.
 When it's time to release the new version of the library including this change, you would bump the version number from **1.3.0** to **1.3.1**.